- DBMS Tutorial

 - Why do we need a wrapper class in Java?

 - Why do we need inner classes in Java?

 - Why do we need a pure virtual destructor in C++?

-- Why do we need to change the delimiter for creating a trigger?
+- Why do we need two muscles to move a bone?